myeongsuseong/myeongsuseong.github.io/_pages/about.md

 * Chang Liu, Guorui Xu, Hao Zhong, Tobias Gilbert Jusmin, and Haiyang Li joins the Lab for their bachelor's final year project (FYP) on September 19, 2023.
 Welcome aboard Chang, Guorui, Hao, Tobias, and Haiyang!

 * Siying Lyu joins the Lab for her master's final year project (FMP) on September 19, 2023.
 Welcome aboard Siying!

-* A review article manuscript titled "Chiral metasurfaces: a review of the fundamentals and research advances" has been accepted for publication in Applied Sciences (impact factor 2.7) on September 15, 2023.
-This work was done with the team of Dr. Dasol Lee at Yonsei University, Korea.
-Dr. Seong participated in the work as a co-corresponding author.